-Feed Conversion (Feed to Meat Gain): Feed accounts for most of the cost of raising live chickens.
+Feed Conversion (FCR): Feed accounts for most of the cost of raising live chickens.
 Chicken companies have made significant investments in genetics and feed formulations in order to increase the efficiency of feed conversion and chicken production.
 Feed conversion is highly correlated with other performance measures.
-As a result, compared to 1925, in 2010 the amount of feed required to produce a pound of live chicken is less than half, daily gain has increased by more than 5 times, and mortality dropped from 18% to 4%.
+As a result, compared to 1925, in 2015 the amount of feed required to produce a pound of live chicken is less than half, daily gain has increased by more than 5 times, and mortality dropped from 18% to 4.8%.